 - Southeastern Louisiana University began as a grass roots movement by the people of Hammond and the surrounding area, who recognized the need for an institution of higher education in order to further the educational, economic, and cultural development of southeast Louisiana.
 What began as a junior college supported by local taxes has developed into a major university as Southeastern has grown to meet the evolving needs of southeast Louisiana and the Florida parishes. - On July 7, 1925, the voters overwhelmingly approved a bond issue that created Hammond Junior College.
 Operated under the auspices of the Tangipahoa Parish School Board, President Linus A. Sims opened the doors on September 14, 1925 with a faculty of three women, two men and forty students.
-The two-year, coeducational institution offered basic undergraduate work in arts and sciences that culminated in a teaching certificate. - Rapidly increasing enrollments quickly forced the college out of its two rooms in Hammond High School.
+The two-year coeducational institution offered basic undergraduate work in arts and sciences that culminated in a teaching certificate. - Rapidly increasing enrollments quickly forced the college out of its two rooms in Hammond High School.
 In 1927, voters supported the purchase of the Hunter Leake estate on Hammond's north end.
-The main house served as the president's residence and women's dormitory.
-Classrooms, laboratories, and the library occupied the servants' quarters, while the barn served as the locker room for the football team. - In 1928 Hammond Junior College became Southeastern Louisiana College, formally adopted into the state educational system under the control of the State Board of Education.
-The purchase of sixty acres adjoining the original fifteen acre plot provided the space to develop a suitable campus, and in 1934, a state bond issue provided for the construction of McGehee Hall and a gymnasium. - In 1937, the State Board of Education authorized curricula for four-year programs in liberal arts, teacher education, business administration, music, social sciences, and physical education.
-The first baccalaureate degrees were conferred in May, 1939. - Voter approval of Act No. 388 in 1938, an amendment to the 1920 Louisiana Constitution, granted Southeastern Louisiana College the same legal status as other four-year colleges.
-The amendment did not, however, require the state to fund Southeastern at the level of other institutions of higher education, despite strong local support.
+In 1928 Hammond Junior College became Southeastern Louisiana College, formally adopted into the state educational system under the control of the State Board of Education.
+The purchase of sixty acres adjoining the original fifteen-acre plot provided the space to develop a suitable campus, and in 1934, a state bond issue provided for the construction of McGehee Hall and a gymnasium. - In 1937, the State Board of Education authorized curricula for four-year programs in liberal arts, teacher education, business administration, music, social sciences, and physical education.
+The first baccalaureate degrees were conferred in May 1939. - Voter approval of Act No. 388 in 1938, an amendment to the 1920 Louisiana Constitution, granted Southeastern Louisiana College the same legal status as other four-year colleges.
+The amendment did not, however, require the state to fund Southeastern at the level of other institutions of higher education, despite strong local support. - On January 18, 1946, the State Board made available funds to purchase seven city blocks east and west of the campus, and 275 acres of land north and northwest of the campus, increasing Southeastern's total area to approximately 365 acres.